Burp Suite, Website Hacking

 XXE Injection

 XML eXternal Entity (XXE) attacks are the most common in today’s era, as almost every application carries up XML inputs and parse them.
-Such XML attacks are possible as the input contains a reference to an external entity which is thus processed by a weakly configured XML parser.
+Attackers can exploit such XML vulnerabilities because the input contains a reference to an external entity that a weakly configured XML parser processes.
 In order to learn more about it, check our previous article.

 To exploit the XXE vulnerable applications, we need to type down the payloads.
 And yes we’re a bit lazy to type the things down, thereby for this vulnerability too, hackbar is also having some great payloads.
 Let’s check them out.